 How to Manage All Your Legacy, Network, Container, and Serverless Services Directly from Kubernetes

 Kubernetes is at the top of the container food chain these days and we are seeing organizations run, or rather sprint, to migrate their services over to the ubiquitous platform.
 Cloudify is a service orchestrator that glues together legacy, network, container, serverless, and all your other services and ensures full control over your environments without

 Kubernetes From The Inside Out

+This post is part 1 of a 3-part series.
+You can find part 2 and part 3 linked here.
 Kubernetes is famously known for having an opinionated architecture; most notably container orientation, networking idioms, and declarative orchestration.
-As Kubernetes development has progressed, an increasing number of features have been added to accommodate and integrate with the very unopinionated (or at least diversely opinionated) world that surrounds it.
-Back in late 2015 when I wrote
+As Kubernetes development has progressed, an increasing number of features have been added to accommodate and integrate with

 Migrating Pods With Containerized Applications Between Nodes In The Same Kubernetes Cluster Using Cloudify

 Kubernetes is decidedly the DevOps tool of 2018 for those companies already deep in the cloud-native game.
 More and more we’re hearing about companies moving to a container- and Kubernetes-driven architecture.
 We definitely see the draw for utilizing Kubernetes in a larger role – we recently updated our Kubernetes plugin and unleashed a new Kubernetes Provider –

 In my previous blog post about the Kubernetes Plugin for Cloudify, I broke down the reasoning behind the need to orchestrate Kubernetes – the main reason being the need to orchestrate across diverse workloads.
 It’s no easy feat to get multiple Kubernetes clusters on different public and private clouds to talk with each other in